 Let the Instagramming begin!

-Even on the day we visited, my daughter proclaimed that the West Meade Waterfall was totally worth the trip.
+Even on the first day we visited, my daughter proclaimed that the West Meade Waterfall was totally worth the trip.
 The forest surrounding it is pristine, the trickling water is beautiful, and the creek the waterfall feeds is crystal clear and shallow and perfect for small children to play in without getting too dirty.
 In fact, Metro Water Services tested this water and found it to be the cleanest of any headwater springs tested in Nashville!

 “Does that mean we can drink it?” my son asked excitedly.